All you need to know regarding dishwasher plumbing: your comprehensive handbook

 FAQ

-What kinds of plumbing connections are offered for dishwashers?
+What types of plumbing connections are there for dishwashers?

-The various types of dishwasher plumbing connections include direct plumbing, air-gap and high-loop.
+The various types of connections to the plumbing for dishwashers comprise direct plumbing air-gap, and high-loop.

 What are the most important elements of a dishwasher’s plumbing system?